kmweeks/kmweeks.github.io/blog/_posts/2013-10-17-creating-aliases-in-terminal.md

 myproject
 {% endhighlight %}

 and hit return, you instantly navigate to the folder.
 Aliases aren't limited to folders.

+###Doing more with aliases

 Whatever you put inside the single quotes is esentially injected into the Terminal window and executed.

 So you could create